Don Swart guided Chieftain into the 21st century

 Long-time Chieftain reporter Elane Dickenson said, “Swart steered the Chieftain through many technological changes, from letterpress to offset printing in the 1970s, and later from typewriters and paste-up into the computer age.”

 Always open to change, Swart personally built an extra room on to the old Chieftain building for an offset newspaper press, and introduced one of the first commercial computers in Wallowa County.
-Dickenson ecalled Swart said the piece of equipment that was the same as when he started as a well-used pencil sharpener.
+Dickenson recalled Swart said the piece of equipment that was the same as when he started was a well-used pencil sharpener.

 Swart was a Korean war veteran who had piloted a U2 spy plane over Russia, China, and North Korea.
-He brought both self-assuredness and an essential concern for his community to his work.
+He brought both self-assuredness and a concern for his community to his work.

 “You have to care about what you are doing, but you can’t care very much about what people are saying about what you wrote,” Swart said.